crashtherobotsite/crashtherobotsite/_posts/2016-09-27-were-all-still-using-pid-controllers.markdown

 # Strengths: Why use PID in Software?

-PID controllers that were used mechanically to steer boats 100 years ago had to be implemented with physical components that accomplished the mathematical tasks of integrators, differentiators, and multipliers.
-Certain mathematical operations were off the table if they didn't have a way of being physically implemented, or if the mechanical cogs and gears needed weighed too much for their task.
-Software today is under no such constraints, but PID controllers live on.
-Why is this?
-Besides just the sheer number of legacy tools and software libraries available, the PID controller has numerous advantages for a software engineer.
+PID controllers began as mechanical components that, when chained together, produced good physical control of many systems.
+Engineers easily analyzed them with pencil and paper and knowledge of basic mechanics.
+So many engineers used them that software equivalents were created, even though a computer can handle a much more detailed analysis.
+Why are they still in use today?
+Besides just the sheer number of [open source](https://github.com/ivmech/ivPID), [educational](https://www.pdx.edu/nanogroup/sites/www.pdx.edu.nanogroup/files/2013_Arduino%20PID%20Lab_0.pdf), and [professional](https://www.mathworks.com/discovery/pid-control.html) software libraries available, the PID controller has numerous advantages for a software engineer.

 **If You Need Simplicity**

 The three knobs of a PID loop, result in physical effects that, while not independently tunable from each other, are easily explainable.
 Three knobs on a controller is a manageable number of parameters that can be tuned by hand or by [well-documented, 80 year old processes](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) for a given robot or actuator.
 Just find a working Kp, Ki, and Kd, and continue on your way through your design.
 You do, after all, have a robot army that needs building.

+In addition to a practical setup that means you *don't* have to do [additional design work](http://www.ece.rutgers.edu/~gajic/psfiles/chap9.pdf), PID controllers are also easy to analyze mathematically if you *do* need to perform any kind of frequency analysis.
+While [such analysis](http://www.academia.edu/7793138/Time_and_Frequency_Response_Analysis_of_PID_Controller) is beyond this article, suffice it to say that Kp, Ki, and Kd are still the only numbers you need to know about your controller.

-**If You Have Minimal Code Size and Memory**
+**If You Lack Software Resources**

-The basic digital PID controller is *very small* in code size and memory.
+The basic digital PID controller is *very small* in code size and memory space and *very fast* in implementation speed.
 A [basic, discrete-time implementation](https://github.com/ivmech/ivPID/blob/master/PID.py) stores 1 input, 4 scale factors, 3 ongoing values, and takes about 10 lines of code:

 ```python
 #State Variables: last_error, error_sum, last_output